oceanprotocol-archive/commons/README.md

 ## ⬆️ Releases

-Running any release task does the following:
+From a clean `master` branch you can run any release task doing the following:

 - bumps the project version
 - creates a Git tag
-- updates CHANGELOG.md file with commit messages
 - commits and pushes everything
 - creates a GitHub release with commit messages as description